MAPF-HD: Multi-Agent Path Finding in High-Density Environments

 ILP defines target and obstructing agents separately, and paths for all agents are planned simultaneously.
 As in~\cite{okoso2022, makino2024}, we used Gurobi as the ILP solver.

 PIBT can assign priorities to agents.
-Accordingly, we set priority values to the distance between target agents' start and goal positions and assigned a priority of 0 to the obstructing agents.
-Because vanilla PIBT does not consider following conflicts, we extended PIBT using the method described in~\cite{okumura2021}.
+Accordingly, we set each target’s priority equal to its start-goal distance and assigned a priority of $0$ to obstructing agents.
+Because vanilla PIBT does not consider following conflicts, we extended it using the method described in~\cite{okumura2021}.